 Bows can be made of composite, metal, bamboo, aluminum, the list goes on and on.
 We have a few materials that we can talk about right now that are available for DIY bows and arrows.

 Bows are made out of various woods, composites, and fiberglass (basically reinforced fiber-based plastic).
 However, the only one that’s a viable and fast-acting solution to make a bow right now or in the wilderness is wood.

-Readily available and more reliable than any other material, wood offers flexibility and bounces back after extended use.
+Readily available and more reliable than any other material, a piece of wood offers flexibility and bounces back after extended use.
 Any bow you use will eventually be bent beyond compare, but wood will last the longest.

 Different woods that you can use include: ashwood, osage orange wood, black locust, and hickory.

 Those are available enough, and they’re softwood variants.
-Hardwood variants may last longer, but are more difficult to use.
-It’s okay to use oakwood or maplewood, but you will have a much harder time crafting these bows.
+Hardwood variants may last longer but are more difficult to use.
+It’s okay to use red oak, oakwood or maplewood, but you will have a much harder time crafting these bows.

 Arrows are weighed in GPI, or grains per inch.
 This matters because every single grain is more drag when you’re trying to cut through the air and land your shot.

 This is important to know while making your own.
 While we aren’t going for a long-distance shot to win a medal, we still want to have as much power as possible for short-distance shots for hunting and self-defense.

 Different arrow materials apply to different levels of skill.
 A carbon fiber or aluminum arrow shaft is more useful to a master bowhunter, because they can make use of that extra power with better draw weight and straighter shots.